13 Fun Math Games for Kids | Free Kids Math Resources

 This app features a gamification of a wide collection of math activities suitable for kids.
 From addition and subtraction to basic measurement and data tasks, it covers a full range of skills your kids need to complement their classroom learning.
 They go on quests and have epic, fun adventures while solving math problems.

 4. Moose Math

-This math game app is tailored to children ages 3-7.
-Created by the makers of Khan Academy Kids, this app takes kids on a “mathematical adventure," based on Common Core State Standards.
+This free math games for kids app is tailored to children ages 3-7.
+Created by the makers of Khan Academy Kids, this app takes kids on a “mathematical adventure" based on Common Core State Standards.
 Parents can monitor progress through a “report card."

 Easy DIY Math Games

-Here are some ideas for games that can be tailored to use a variety of math concepts.
+Here are a few ideas for games that can be tailored to use a variety of math concepts.

 1. Math Twister

 Some simple modifications to the classic game Twister can make it a great tool to practice mental math and reinforce arithmetic skills.
-Using post-it notes, assign different numerical answers to different colors.
+Using post-it notes, assign different numerical answers to each color.

 Spin the wheel, and give the players a math problem where the answer matches the color that you spun!
-Test multiple math concepts by having the body part the spinner lands on decide what kind of math problem is given.
+You can test multiple math concepts by assigning different math tasks to each body part.

 This game is a cross between Scrabble and a multiplication table.
 Each player draws tiles with answers and has to fit them onto the grid in the correct location, but you must place a tile adjacent to an existing tile.